Do medical alert systems work outside the home ?

 - is any specialist equipment needed for the installation ?

 - be aware of what is an added extra before you speak to a sales person

-- if you have hearing problems do say this and do check them straight away when you receive them, so you have plenty of time to return them
+- if you have hearing problems do say this, and do check the devices straight away when you receive them, so you have plenty of time to return them

 - do check that you have two way talk communications on the mobile device, as some only send texts and automated voice messages